 But wait.
 There’s more.

-I debate whether I should pick up breakfast on the way and decided not to even though I knew I should have because I was thinking I’d be late for work.
-Did I mention I decided to not bring a lunch either?
+I debated whether I should pick up breakfast on the way and decided not to even though I knew I should have because I was thinking I’d be late for work.
+Did I mention I decided to not bring lunch either?

 I’m pretty sure you can tell where this is going.

-Anyway, I get to work and waited until the last possible minute before I went downstairs to grab breakfast.
-As I made my way downstairs, that lingering thought of, “You should’ve grabbed something on the way in.” popped in my mind.
+Anyway, I got to work and waited until the last possible minute before I went downstairs to grab breakfast.
+As I made my way downstairs, that lingering thought of, “You should’ve grabbed something on the way in.” popped into my mind.
 I walk into the cafe and look up only to see a sign that says the cafe is closed on NYE/New Year’s Day.